 Let us understand the role of business intelligence with the help of an example.

-Key Differences Between Splunk vs Tableau
+Key Differences Between Splunk and Tableau

-- As far as initial setup and implementation are concerned, Splunk provides a relatively straightforward setup.
+- As far as initial setup and implementation are concerned, Splunk provides a relatively straightforward design.
 An experienced implementation partner could be considered for this purpose.
 Implementing Tableau is much simpler and is just a matter of hours.

-Comparison Table between Splunk vs Tableau
+Comparison Table Between Splunk vs Tableau

 |Ranking||Ranked number 1||Ranked number 2|

-|Primary Role||Helps customers in taking decision-based upon past data||Mainly related with the machine data obtained from data centers, mobile devices, security devices, ATMs, etc.|
+|Primary Role||Helps customers in taking decision-based upon past data||Mainly related to the machine data obtained from data centers, mobile devices, security devices, ATMs, etc.|

-|Pricing model||Annual Subscription/One-time payment/Quote-based||Annual Subscription|
+|Pricing Model||Annual Subscription/One-time payment/Quote-based||Annual Subscription|

-|Customer types||Large-scale enterprises and medium businesses||Large-scale enterprises and medium businesses|
+|Customer Types||Large-scale enterprises and medium businesses||Large-scale enterprises and medium businesses|

-|Foremost customers||Deloitte, Pandora, Citrix||Bosch, John Lewis, Amaya, Baylor University, NPR|
+|Foremost Customers||Deloitte, Pandora, Citrix||Bosch, John Lewis, Amaya, Baylor University, NPR|